Home / SEXUALITY / 8 Things Every Woman Should Know About Using Lube

 7. There’s no catch-all for what lube works for you.
 Of course, when it comes to your body and your orgasm, research (and trial and error) is key, but remember: Everyone’s experience is unique.
 One woman may be into Uberlube, but maybe you’ll prefer Astroglide.
 All you can do is try and see what puts you on the fast track to crazy pleasure.

-Related to this article Male infertility
+Related to this article Sex Mistakes Women Make

 Source: Redbook